 Cleaning and caring for nubuck leather

-If your nubuck leather shoe gets a stain, don’t worry – there’s a lot of life in it yet!
+If your nubuck leather shoe gets a stain, don’t worry!
 Cleaning the material is surprisingly easy.
 For surface dirt or dust, you can use a suede brush to scrub the dirty areas and move on to the rest of the shoe.
 But, before you do so, make sure the shoes are dry.
 In addition to suede brushes, there are also natural rubber brushes that are gentler and remove even more dirt.
-Once you’ve finished cleaning the leather, proof it with a waterproofing spray.
+Once you’ve finished cleaning the leather, coat it with a waterproofing spray.
 This will protect the leather from future damage and may even provide UV protection as well, depending on the product you choose.

 Special care products to treat ugly stains